hypertidy/lazyraster/README.md

 See [vapour](https://github.com/hypertidy/vapour) for more on the prerequisites.

-There are functions `lazyraster` to act like the `raster::raster` function and provide information but no data, and `lazycrop` to act like `raster::crop` and then `as_raster` to break the lazy chain and build an actual raster object.
+There are functions `lazyraster()` to act like the `raster::raster()` function and provide information but no data, and `crop()` to act like `raster::crop()` and then `as_raster` to break the lazy chain and build an actual raster object.
 The size of the currently open (or latent-default) device is used as a reasonable size for the output grid, but can be controlled by argument `dim`.

 When the data is read `lazyraster` can specify the exact dimensions of the output raster, and by default a reasonable guess at the number of